7 signs of feeling inferior (and how to cope)

 But an inferiority complex is more severe and persistent.
 It’s a deep-seated belief that you’re fundamentally less valuable or capable than others.
 This can affect many areas of your life, making it hard to enjoy activities, form healthy relationships, or take on new challenges with confidence.

-What are the symptoms of inferiority complex?
+What are the symptoms and signs of an inferiority complex?

-How do I overcome an inferiority complex?
+How do I overcome an inferiority complex and cope with feelings of inferiority?

-1. Start by practicing self-compassion.
-Be kind to yourself and acknowledge that everyone has flaws and makes mistakes.
+Practice self-compassion: Be kind to yourself and acknowledge that everyone has flaws and makes mistakes.

-3. Avoid comparing yourself to others and focus on your own progress.
+Stop comparing: Avoid comparing yourself to others and focus on your own progress.

-5. Repeat positive affirmations to help shift your mindset over time.
+Reframe self-talk: Repeat positive affirmations to help shift your mindset over time.

-7. Get support from trusted friends, family, or a counselor for comfort and perspective.
+Rely on your circle: Get support from trusted friends, family, or a counselor for comfort and perspective.

-8. Do things you love to help boost your confidence.
+Enjoy yourself: Do things you love to help boost your confidence.

 Sometimes, people with an inferiority complex might act superior to hide their feelings of inadequacy.
 They may boast about their achievements or put others down to feel better about themselves.